facebookresearch/spdl/docs/source/migration/pytorch.rst

 One notable thing about this composition is that dataset contains the logic to convert the data source to Tensor, and it directly maps keys to Tensors.
-It prohibits the access to the data source or data itself, and it does not distinguish the steps for data acquisition, decoding and preprocessing nor expose them.
+It prohibits the access to the data source or data itself, and it does not distinguish the steps for data acquisition, decoding and pre-processing nor expose them.

 So as to achieve high throughput, it is important to separate the operations of